yuwen-c/dieta/README.md

 ### Security
 ✨ Hash user's password with **Bcrypt**.\
-✨ User password hashes are stored seperatly from other data in different tables to reduce the probability of exposing user password.
+✨ User password hashes are stored seperately from other data in different tables to reduce the probability of exposing user's password.

 ### Internationalization, i18n
 ✨ English and Mandarin version is provided using ```react-i18next``` and ```hooks```\